This Alexandria Boutique is a Destination for Perfume Lovers Nationwide

 A+K: It’s a pretty inexact science, but packaging, price point, and perfume quality are our top criteria.
 Good marketing goes a long way – we want to see a very clear brand voice and mission.We want the bottles to be beautiful, the pricing to be moderate for niche (we try to offer a good range of under $100 items), and we don’t bring in anything we don’t love.
 If our team doesn’t love it, it won’t sell.

-shelf at arielle shoshanna
+the shelves at the arielle shoshanna boutique

 TFG: How do you come up with new scents for the Arielle Shoshana line?